-You may need a Medicare card to access free or low cost services.
+You will need a Medicare card to access free services at headspace Broome.
 We can help you work out how to apply for a Medicare card or access your Medicare details.
 If you need further professional support, we may recommend you see a doctor to get a Mental Health Care Plan (MHCP).
 To work out what this might mean for you, talk with us.